SanderMertens/flecs/docs/Relationships.md

 - No
 ```

-In these examples, `IsA` is a reflexive relation, whereas `LocatedIn` is not.
+In these examples, `IsA` is a reflexive relationship, whereas `LocatedIn` is not.

 ### Acyclic property
 A relationship can be marked with the `Acyclic` property to indicate that it cannot contain cycles.
 Both the builtin `ChildOf` and `IsA` relationships are marked acyclic.